 Everyone has a self-liability or responsibility to protect their hard-earned money.
 As mentioned earlier, there is a golden rule for investors known as ‘buyers beware’ or Caveat emptor.
 To help you make better investment decisions, one must follow the checklist given below to avoid falling prey:

 Investigate before investing

 Unsolicited emails, company news releases, tv commercials, or phone calls can’t be the reason you invested in a company.
 Before investing understand the company’s business, products, and services.
 Check the company’s financial statements and then if you are interested you can go ahead and invest.

 Fraudsters don’t want you to investigate.
 So take your time to investigate.
 Asking a few basic questions from the start, can avoid trouble and losses later.
 Thoroughly investigate the background of the investment broker with whom you intend to do business before you pay them.

 Whether you are a beginner or have been investing for a long time, it’s never too early or late to ask questions.
 A good investment advisor would be ready to answer your questions.
 They know that an educated client is an asset.

 Carefully read all the documents:

 One must read all the information related to the investments before making any kind of decision.
+This includes the terms and conditions mentioned in the document.
 Also, check for offer documents and the prospectus of the investment for knowing about its important aspects like policies, objectives, and risk factors.
 Other than this, another good practice one should follow is looking for public information on websites of SEBI and other stock exchanges.